Humility in the Yoga World: Let Go of the Desire to Be Right

 I thought the issue was that I was no longer interested in the subject matter I was posting about, so I posted more about asana.

-I know now that it was a seed of competition.
-And I know that in 2024, my fear of being unseen for aligned opportunities was unfounded.
-In fact, it was one of my busiest years for teaching regular yoga classes and making local connections in Vancouver yoga studios and community centres—my exact teaching goals for my yoga business.
+I surprised myself with this fearful seed of competition.
+The fear of being unseen for aligned opportunities was unfounded.
+In fact, it was one of my busiest years for teaching regular yoga classes and making local connections in Vancouver yoga studios and community centres—my exact teaching goals for my yoga business!

-If you enjoy your practice, follow that.
-If you no longer do, let it go.
-But move from abundance, not from lack.
+The issue comes when we move from lack.
 Do not be driven to add, to hoard, to take, to perform.
-Be driven by connection and how your yoga fills you, expands your capacity to be present.
+Be driven by connection to your yoga practice and how your yoga fills you, and expands your capacity to be present.

 What do you think?
 Is humility worth striving for or is it overrated?